New York City Medicaid Fraud Lawyer

 Under the statute, a “prescription medication or device” can be “any article for which a prescription is required in order to be lawfully sold, delivered or distributed.”
 NY Penal Law § 178.00 (1).
 What is clear at this point is that this provision covers more than just drugs considered controlled substances under state law; with one court only requiring that prosecutors prove the drugs at issued were merely “regulated, and not available to the public without a doctor’s prescription.”
 People v.
 Ross, 12 Misc.3d 755, 761 (Kings Co.
 Crim.
 Ct.
 2006).
 And like the offense of Criminal Sale of a Prescription for a Controlled Substance by a Practitioner or Pharmacist (NY Penal Law § 220.65), the actual exchange of the drugs themselves need not be at issue.
 Written prescriptions authorizing their distribution, lawfully by a pharmacist, can be a sufficient factual basis for the charging and prosecution of this offense.

-If you or someone you know has been arrested for Medicaid or Medicare fraud and unlawfully profiting from the sale of prescriptions, consider contacting one of our top New York City fraud defense attorneys to discuss potential defenses in your case.
+If you or someone you know has been arrested for Medicaid or Medicare fraud and unlawfully profiting from the sale of prescriptions, consider contacting one of our top defense attorneys to discuss potential defenses in your case.
 Exchanges of money for prescription drugs or written prescriptions for drugs can, and often do, cover perfectly legal conduct that occurs every day in the regular practice of medicine and strong defenses may be available in the right case.